-The Board currently has six (6) members, comprising the Chairman, who is an Independent Non-Executive Director, the CEO, one (1) other Executive Director and three (3) Independent Non-Executive Directors.
+The Board currently has six (6) members, comprising the Chairman, who is a Non-Independent Non-Executive Director ("NINEDs"), the CEO, one (1) other Executive Director ("ED") and three (3) Independent Non-Executive Directors ("INEDs").
 With the above appointments, the Company has thus complied with the practice of the MCCG which requires the Board must comprise at least half (1/2) of Independent Directors.